LGBTQ rights in the Philippines: 1960s to 1980s

 Swardspeak, a form a slang used by homosexuals, emerged in the 1960s.
 This era also saw singer and performer Helen Cruz, a pioneering transgender activist.
 During the same time, and likely much earlier, Ukà of Lange-Lange, a transgender animist woman among the Teduray people, was recorded as being the most prominent musician in Mindanao, specializing in the kutiyapi, the most difficult and demanding of all indigenous Philippine musical instruments.

 During the implementation of the martial law, citizens were silenced by the government of the Philippines through the military.
-People, including the LGBT community, did not have a voice during this period, and many were harassed and tortured.
+People, including the LGBTQ community, did not have a voice during this period, and many were harassed and tortured.
 At the behest of Imelda Marcos, an anti-gay book was published that clarified the agonistic situation of gay culture at the same time that all other progressive movements in the country were being militaristically silenced.
-Many homosexuals fled or were forcefully exiled to the United States where some joined movements advocating LGBT rights.
-The community responded to this through the use of several mediums, such as the 1980s film Manila by Night, which introduces an LGBT character in its plotline.
+Many homosexuals fled or were forcefully exiled to the United States where some joined movements advocating LGBTQ rights.
+The community responded to this through the use of several mediums, such as the 1980s film Manila by Night, which introduces an LGBTQ character in its plotline.
 When the regime ended, those exiled returned to the Philippines, introducing new ideas of gay and lesbian conceptions.

 During the 1970s and 1980s, Filipino concepts of "gay" were greatly influenced by Western notions.
-According to "Being LGBT in Asia: The Philippines Country Report", LGBT people who were exposed to the Western notion of being "gay" starting to have relationships with other LGBT people, instead of with heterosexual-identifying people.
-Towards the end of the 1980s, an increase in awareness of LGBT Filipinos occurred.
+According to "Being LGBT in Asia: The Philippines Country Report", LGBTQ people who were exposed to the Western notion of being "gay" starting to have relationships with other LGBTQ people, instead of with heterosexual-identifying people.
+Towards the end of the 1980s, an increase in awareness of LGBTQ Filipinos occurred.
 In 1984, a number of gay plays were produced and staged.
 The plays that were released during the said time tackled the process of "coming out" by gay people.